TERMS AND CONDITIONS

 8.9 The Rates may be amended by the Supplier from time to time without reference to the Customer.

 8.10 The remainder of this clause 8 shall apply to each of the Services as applicable.

 8.11 Where a price has been quoted by the Supplier for a Change, the price maybe an estimate based on the information given to the Supplier by the Customer and/or which is available to the Supplier at that time, and may be based on a number of assumptions.
 If it materialises that in the Supplier’s reasonable opinion, the information provided and/or assumptions made are incorrect, inaccurate or have changed and/or that the proposed scope of Services is not feasible, the Supplier shall be entitled to charge the Customer for any additional Services provided in addition to those detailed in the Order together with all related costs and expenses incurred by the Supplier.
 The Customer shall be notified by the Supplier as soon as this additional cost reasonably becomes known to the Supplier.
 Both parties shall in such a case mutually agree the basis on which to proceed with or reject the Change.

-8.12 Unless otherwise agreed between the parties, the Customer shall pay each invoice submitted to it by the Supplier in full within 14 days of the date of invoice, with cleared funds within 21 days of the date of invoice.
+8.12 Unless otherwise agreed between the parties, the Customer shall pay each invoice submitted by the Supplier in full, with cleared funds, by the due date stated on the invoice.